 Seasoning.
 Adding seasoning to the flour is how you get a nice flavorful beer batter.
 I used a combination of onion salt, garlic powder, 30% lover sodium Old Bay seasoning, sea salt, and freshly cracked black peppercorns to taste for this recipe.

 Beer.
 As far as beer goes, use whatever you have on hand.
-However, I wouldn’t spare the extra expense of a fancy craft beer when an inexpensive pilsner-style beer works just fine.
+However, I wouldn’t spare a fancy craft beer extra expense when an inexpensive pilsner-style beer works just fine.

 Frying Oil.
 When deep-frying foods, I recommend using a high smoke point oil like peanut (450 degrees Fahrenheit) oil or canola (400 degrees Fahrenheit), coming in at 450 and 400 degrees Fahrenheit.
-Other oil to consider, vegetable, corn, and sunflower oil.
+Other oils to consider are vegetable, corn, and sunflower oil.

 Recipe for Deep-Fried Beer Batter Salmon Sliders